Criticality-enhanced Electric Field Gradient Sensor with Single Trapped Ions

 where $\ha$ $(\hadag)$ denotes the annihilation (creation) operator of the mode, $\hat{\sigma}_{z,x}$ are the Pauli matrices of the qubit, $\omega$ is the mode's frequency, $\Omega$ is the qubit transition frequency and $\lambda$ is the coupling strength of the qubit-mode interaction.
-We assume that the bosonic mode is damped by a Markovian reservoir at a dissipation rate $\kappa$, and as a result the dynamics of the open boson-qubit system can be described by a Lindblad master equation (LME) \cite{PRXQuantum.3.010354,PhysRevA.97.013825,PhysRevLett.124.120504}
+We assume that the bosonic mode is damped by a Markovian reservoir at a dissipation rate $\kappa$, and thus the dynamics of the open boson-qubit system can be described by a Lindblad master equation (LME) \cite{PRXQuantum.3.010354,PhysRevA.97.013825,PhysRevLett.124.120504}

-For such a zero-dimensional model, we can introduce the frequency ratio $\eta=\Omega/\omega$ as the effective system size, with $\eta\to \infty$ corresponding to the thermodynamic limit~\cite{PhysRevA.97.013825}.
-In the limit $\eta \rightarrow \infty$, when the dimensionless coupling strength $g=2 \lambda /\sqrt{\omega \Omega}$ is tuned across the critical point (CP) $g_c=\sqrt{1+(\kappa/ \omega)^2}$, the steady state of Eq.~\eqref{eq:LME_Rabi} breaks spontaneously the ${\mathbb Z}_2$ parity symmetry ($\hat{c}\to-\hat{c},\hat{\sigma}_x\to-\hat{\sigma}_x$) of the model, therefore undergoing a continuous dissipative phase transition \cite{PhysRevA.97.013825}: from a normal phase for $g<g_c$, as characterized by the order parameter $\langle\hat{c}\rangle_{\rm st}=0$, with $\langle\cdot\rangle_{\rm st}\equiv{\rm tr}[\rho_{\rm st}(\cdot)]$; to a superradiant phase for $g>g_c$, where $\langle\hat{c}\rangle_{\rm st}\neq 0$.
+For such a zero-dimensional model, we can introduce the frequency ratio $\beta=\Omega/\omega$ as the effective system size, with $\beta\to \infty$ corresponding to the thermodynamic limit~\cite{PhysRevA.97.013825}.
+In the limit $\beta \rightarrow \infty$, when the dimensionless coupling strength $g=2 \lambda /\sqrt{\omega \Omega}$ is tuned across the critical point (CP) $g_c=\sqrt{1+(\kappa/ \omega)^2}$, the steady state of Eq.~\eqref{eq:LME_Rabi} breaks spontaneously the ${\mathbb Z}_2$ parity symmetry ($\hat{c}\to-\hat{c},\hat{\sigma}_x\to-\hat{\sigma}_x$) of the model, therefore undergoing a continuous dissipative phase transition \cite{PhysRevA.97.013825}: from a normal phase for $g<g_c$, as characterized by the order parameter $\langle\hat{c}\rangle_{\rm st}=0$, with $\langle\cdot\rangle_{\rm st}\equiv{\rm tr}[\rho_{\rm st}(\cdot)]$; to a superradiant phase for $g>g_c$, where $\langle\hat{c}\rangle_{\rm st}\neq 0$.

 The CP is characterized by a few critical exponents which have been extracted via numerical finite-size scaling~\cite{PRXQuantum.3.010354,PhysRevA.97.013825}, in particular $z=1$ is the dynamic and $\nu=2$ is the correlation length critical exponent.
-Moreover, at the CP the mean excitation of the bosonic mode, $\hat{n}:=\hat{c}^\dag\hat{c}$, diverges as $\langle\hat{n}\rangle_{\rm st}\sim \eta^{1/2}$ which identifies the scaling dimension of $\hat{n}$ to be $\Delta_{\hat{n}}=-1/2$.
+Moreover, at the CP the mean excitation of the bosonic mode, $\hat{n}:=\hat{c}^\dag\hat{c}$, diverges as $\langle\hat{n}\rangle_{\rm st}\sim \beta^{1/2}$ which identifies the scaling dimension of $\hat{n}$ to be $\Delta_{\hat{n}}=-1/2$.
+Consequently, in such model the standard quantum limit (SQL) corresponds to SQL $\sim \sqrt{\beta}$ while the Heisenberg limit (HL) is proportional to HL $\sim \beta$.